 In making its individual compensation determinations, the Compensation Committee considers the report of individual performances prepared by Ms. Kirby in her capacity of Chief Executive Officer.
-Ms. Kirby's report evaluates the executive's performance against annual business and financial objectives specific to the executive's area of the business, such as sales, gross margin, expenses, "shink" (accounting inventory compared against antual business and financial objectives specific to the executive's area of the business, such as sales, gross organizational assessment of the strength of the executive's team, measured using factors such as talent management through hiring and development, and succession of key positions, including that of the executive in addition, the executive's individual performance measured against appropriate business controls, including general computer controls, financial reporting and management of processes and reporting.
-Ms. Kirby evaluates the executive's against appropriate business controls, including general computer controls, financial reporting and management of processes and reporting.
+Ms. Kirby's report evaluates the executive's performance against annual business and financial objectives specific to the executive's area of the business, such as sales, gross margin, expenses, "shrink" (accounting inventory compared against actual inventory), earnings and project budgets and deadlines.
+The executive is also evaluated on the basis of an organizational assessment of the strength of the executive's team, measured using factors such as talent management through hiring and development, and succession of key positions, including that of the executive.
+In addition, the executive's individual performance measured against appropriate business controls, including general computer controls, financial reporting and management of processes and reporting.
+Ms. Kirby evaluates the executive's assumption of increased responsibilities and the importance of retention of the executive with respect to future roles and responsibilities.
 Ms. Kirby also reviews internal competitiveness in pay among current executives and newly hired executives.
 The compensation committee also considers the accounting and tax impact of each element of compensation and in the past has tried to minimize the compensation expense impact of equity grants on our financial statements, while minimizing the tax consequences to executives.